-Priority I: Applications in this category have met all program requirements, any other funds are firmly committed and engineering design is completed and approved by DOW.
-Application exhibits serious Public Facilities needs, maximizes the impact of CDBG funds and substantiates significant project accomplishments.
+Priority I: Applications in this category have met all program requirements, have project needs and/or benefits which are significant, have a minimum of one-to-one match of other funds and all other funds are firmly committed, engineering design is complete and approved by DOW.
 Regionalization issues are addressed where feasible.

-Priority II: Applications in this category have met all program requirements, any other funds may not have been committed and/or engineering design may not have been completed.
+Priority II: Applications in this category have met all program requirements, have project needs and/or benefits which are moderate, have a minimum of one-to-one match of other funds, all other funds may not have been committed and/or engineering design may not have been completed.
 Regionalization issues are addressed where feasible.